thomasclarke1969/documentation/guides/ios/parse.md

 ### ParseUI and SignUp

-The `ATLPViewController` controls the ParseUI and Layer+Atlas instantiation.
+The `ViewController` controls the ParseUI and Layer+Atlas instantiation.
 If there is no localized Parse user then we present a `PFLogInViewController` that includes an instance of `PFSignUpViewController`.

 ```objc
     if (![PFUser currentUser]) { // No user logged in